FakeTagger: Robust Safeguards against DeepFake Dissemination via Provenance Tracking: Experimental Results

-In this section, we mainly explore the effectiveness of our proposed DeepTag in recovering the embedded messages with different GANs manipulation.
-Three GANs are adopted in our experiments for evaluation, namely StyleGAN for entire synthesis, STGAN and StarGAN for partial synthesis.
-Here, the length of the message is set to $30$ bits, and the late embedding is implemented.
+In this section, we mainly explore the effectiveness of our proposed FakeTagger in recovering the embedded message with four types of DeepFakes.
+Four typical DeepFakes are adopted in our experiments for evaluation, namely DeepFaceLab for identity swap, Face2Face for face reenactment, STGAN for attribute editing, and StyleGAN for entire synthesis are adopted for evaluation.
+Here, the length of the message is set to $30$ bits, the redundant message size is $150$ bits.
+More experiments on exploring the performance of redundant message size is presented in our ablation study in Section \ref{Sec:ablation}.
+Additionally, we conduct extensive experiments to illustrate whether the introduced channel coding could help to improve the performance.